 - Create Buyer Personas for Your Business [Free Template]

-- Blog Post: How to Create Detailed Buyer Personas for Your Business
+- Guide: How to Create Detailed Buyer Personas for Your Business

 A CMS helps you create a website domain where you'll actually publish your blog.
-The CMS platforms available for you to sign up for can manage domains, where you create your own website; and subdomains, where you create a webpage that connects with an existing website.
+CMS platforms can manage domains (where you create your website) and subdomains (where you create a webpage that connects to an existing website).

-HubSpot customers host their website content through HubSpot's content management system.
-Whether they create a domain or a subdomain to start their blog, they'll need to choose a web domain hosting service after choosing their CMS.
+HubSpot customers host web content via CMS Hub.
+Another popular option is a self-hosted WordPress website on a hosting site such as WP Engine.
+Whether you create a domain or a subdomain to start your blog, you'll need to choose a web hosting service after you pick a CMS.

-Your own blog domain will look like this: www.yourblog.com.
+Your blog's domain will look like this: www.yourblog.com.
 The name between the two periods is up to you, as long as this domain name doesn't yet exist on the internet.